 This might seem a subtle distinction, yet it is essential to storytelling.

 In a certain way, it’s like looking at the picture below on the left.
 We can present it, without any comment or explication.
-Or we can present it as A new day, The dying of the light, Contrasts, and so on.
+Or we can present it with different titles.
+For example: A new day, The dying of the light, Contrasts, and so on.

-As a matter of fact, each title gives the readers a different reference frame and so, to a certain extent, can drive their reactions.
-Can lead them to think about why the writer has chosen certain words and not others.
-And this even without having to recur to any external time sequence.
+As a matter of fact, each title gives readers a different frame of reference and so, to a certain extent, can steer their reactions.
+It can lead them to think about why the writer has chosen certain words and not others — and this even without having to recur to any external time sequence.

 Writing can also be likened to the building of a house.
 I mean, if we want to, we can choose to use only one material.
-But irrespective of what we choose, we should have access to a vast array of materials if we want to make sure the one we’re going to use is the best for the project we’re working on.
-I mean, stone can be great for building a castle, but less so for a stilt house we’d probably better explore other options.
+But irrespective of how many materials we use, we should be able to choose from a vast array of them.
+After all, while stone can be great for a castle, if w’re planning to build a stilt house we’d probably better explore other options.

 Words should be treated with the same care.
 We should amass a quantity as large as possible of them in our heads, but then we should choose with great care the ones we really want to put down on paper.
 This doesn’t mean that elaborate words should be avoided at all cost, or that short and simple words should always be used profusely.
-Rather, this means that we should ban any stereotypical approach to our writing and approach it with a healthy dose of pragmatism.
+Rather, this means we should ban any stereotypical approach to our writing and approach it with a healthy dose of pragmatism.

-For example, words like kids, offspring, and children all present a certain semantic aura that’s typical of them.
-But this doesn’t mean we cannot use them in new ways.
-In fact, while it’s relatively easy to spot cliches and hackneyed phrases, a writing that never pushes at the seams of language runs constantly the risk of coming across as boring and monotonous as an infomercial.
+For example, words like kids, offspring, and children share the same meaning, but have each a different connotation.
+However, this doesn’t mean we cannot use them in new ways.
+In fact, a writing that never pushes at the seams of language runs constantly the risk of coming across as flat and uninspiring as an infomercial.

-Unfortunately it is.
-In fact, having a large vocabulary allows writers a greater degree of detail, of accuracy.
+But it is.
+In fact, having a large vocabulary, among many other skills, allows writers a greater degree of detail, of accuracy.
 In this way their stories are shaped by their minds’ potential and not by their minds’ limits.

 After all, as Stephen King says, We’ve all heard someone say, ‘Man, it was so great (or so horrible/strange/funny) … I just can’t describe it!’
-If you want to be a successful writer, you must be able to describe it, and in a way that will cause your reader to prickle with recognition.
+If you want to be a successful writer, you must be able to describe it, and in a such a way to make your readers nod with recognition.